martinjzhang/adafdr/README.md

 ![p_scatter](https://raw.githubusercontent.com/martinjzhang/adafdr/master/images/explore_p_feature_1.png )
 ![ratio](https://raw.githubusercontent.com/martinjzhang/adafdr/master/images/explore_ratio_feature_1.png )

-Here, the left is a scatter plot of each hypothesis with p-values (y-axis) against the covariate (x-axis).
+Here, the left is a scatter plot of each hypothesis with p-values (y-axis) plotted against the covariate (x-axis).
-The right shows the estimated null hypothesis distribution (blue) and the estimated alternative hypothesis distribution (orange) with respect to the covariate.
-Here we can conclude that a hypothesis is more likely to be significant if the covariate (gene expression) value is larger.
+The right panel shows the estimated null hypothesis distribution (blue) and the estimated alternative hypothesis distribution (orange) with respect to the covariate.
+Here we can conclude that a hypothesis is more likely to be significant if the covariate (gene expression) value is higher.

 ### Multiple hypothesis testing using `adafdr_test`
 ```python
 res = md.adafdr_test(p, x, fast_mode=True, output_folder=None)
 ```

-Here, the learned threshold `res['t_rej']` looks as follows.
-Note that the two lines correspond to the data from two folds via hypothesis splitting.
+Here, the learned threshold `res['threshold']` looks as follows.

 ![p_scatter](https://raw.githubusercontent.com/martinjzhang/adafdr/master/images/threshold.png)

+Each orange dot corresponds to the threhsold to one hypothesis.
+The discrepancy at the right is due to the difference between the thresholds learned by the two folds.

 ## Quick Test
 <!-- ### Basic test -->